realm/jazzy/README.md

 filename, and then by declaration order within the file.
 You can use `// MARK:` comments within the file to create subheadings on the page, for example to split up properties and methods.
-There’s no way to customize this order short of editing the generated web pages.
+There’s no way to customize this order short of editing either the generated web page or the SourceKitten JSON.

 Swift extensions and Objective-C categories allow type members to be declared across multiple source files.
 In general, extensions follow the main type